sevagh/demucs.cpp/README.md

 ### Download weights

-Pre-converted and ready to use weights can be downloaded at https://huggingface.co/datasets/Retrobear/demucs.cpp/tree/main These were created as described below.
+Pre-converted and ready to use ggml-weights can be downloaded at [huggingface](https://huggingface.co/datasets/Retrobear/demucs.cpp/tree/main).
+These were created as described below.

 ### Convert weights